 Insider threats come in a few different flavors, and understanding them is key to managing best practices for prevention:

-- Non-malicious error – In most cases, insider threats do not involve any deliberate intention to subvert, damage or harm an organization.
-Error comes in many forms, from including non-organizational contacts on a sensitive internal email, to using public WiFi without a VPN or other form of data protection/encryption, to leaving hard drives with sensitive data in non-secure locations where they can be easily stolen.
-Mistakes like these can represent reckless lack of caution, or simply an honest misunderstanding of their seriousness.
+- Non-malicious error – In most cases, insider threats do not involve any deliberate intention to subvert, damage, or harm an organization.
+Error comes in many forms, from including non-organizational contacts on a sensitive internal email to using public WiFi without a VPN or other form of data protection/encryption, to leaving hard drives with sensitive data in non-secure locations where they can be easily stolen.
+Mistakes like these can represent a reckless lack of caution or simply an honest misunderstanding of their seriousness.

 - Opportunistic exploitation – Unscrupulous employees more technologically skilled than their management have every incentive to find and exploit various security holes inside an organization.
 There is a nearly limitless number of ways to profit from such holes, and there is every reason to believe that those who left them will fail to ever notice what is happening behind their backs.

-- Disgruntled employees – Perhaps the most dangerous kind of inside threat is an employee with a chip on their shoulder.
-Whether it involves a raise dispute, human resource conflict or termination, a spiteful employee is motivated by vengeance rather than personal gain, and therefore has less interest in flying under the radar.
+- Disgruntled employees – Perhaps the most dangerous kind of insider threat is an employee with a chip on their shoulder.
+Whether it involves a raise dispute, human resource conflict, or termination, a spiteful employee is motivated by vengeance rather than personal gain and therefore has less interest in flying under the radar.
 That vengeance may involve freezing an organization’s entire network, as former systems admin Christopher Grupe did to Canadian Pacific Railway after his termination.

 Preventing Insider Threats